DorkEye

 _skip_current: bool = False # second Ctrl+C → skip current URL only

-All in-loop sleeps use _interruptible_sleep() — never time.sleep() directly.
+Both local flags and the shared sqli module flags are checked via _get_exit_flag() / _get_skip_flag().
+All in-loop sleeps use _safe_sleep() — never time.sleep() directly.
 Flags are checked at every payload iteration and sleep step.

 Timing Constants